Stuart Fairchild Player Props: Reds vs. Red Sox

-Stuart Fairchild -- batting .345 in his past 10 games -- will be in action for the Cincinnati Reds versus the Boston Red Sox, with James Paxton on the hill, on May 31 at 7:10 PM ET.
+Stuart Fairchild -- with a slugging percentage of .467 in his past 10 games, including four extra-base hits -- will be in action for the Cincinnati Reds against the Boston Red Sox, with Chris Sale on the hill, on June 1 at 7:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Red Sox.
+In his most recent game he had a hitless showing (0-for-2) against the Red Sox.

 Stuart Fairchild Game Info & Props vs. the Red Sox